telzo2000/cool536lc/case_design/readme.md

-There case_data for 3D printer are Prototypes.
+Case data by 3D printer is a prototype.